jreisinger/docs/data/notes/φιλοσοφία/lewis-mere.md

 This law or rule about Right and Wrong used to be called the Law of Nature.
 Nowadays by that we mean things like law of gravity.
 But the older thinkers by that meant the Law of Human Nature.
 The idea was that everything has to obey laws like gravity but man alone has an additional law to follow.
 The difference is that man *can choose* to obey the law of human nature or to disobey it.

+Some more proves that something called the law of human nature exists:

+(1) Just wars.
+How come we can say that the Nazis were wrong and the Allies were right?

+(2) All civilizations of all ages had very similar rules of fair play (another name for the law of human nature)

+(3) (Almost) every person feels that he should bahave fair play.
+If he does't, which happens all the time, he tries to find an excuse.

 # III.
 Christian Behaviour

 ## The three parts of morality